saichandra2001/AI-Based-Cardiac-Arrest-detection-disease/README.md

 # AI-Based-Cardiac-Arrest-detection-disease

 ## Overview
-This project predicts the likelihood of heart disease using machine learning algorithms.
+This project predicts the likelihood of Cardiac Arrest detection disease using machine learning algorithms.

 ## Technologies Used
 - Python